 The amount of money you can get scrapping a water heater will depend on many factors; while you can scrap a whole water heater, valuable components within it, such as copper pipes, can earn you more money separately at the scrap yard.

 Below, we explain how much you can expect to get for a scrap water heater and how to find a place that will buy it.

 Average Price for Scrapping a Water Heater

-The easiest way to dispose of an old water heater for scrap is to bring the entire unit to a scrap yard, but this will also result in the least amount of money.
-When you bring a whole water heater into a scrap yard, you get the going rate for what is called light-iron, light-steel, shred, or mixed metal.
-The exact price you get for your water heater will depend on the current spot price of scrap metal and your location.
+The easiest way to dispose of an old water heater for scrap is to bring the entire unit to a scrap yard, but this will also get you the least amount of money.
+When you bring a whole water heater into a scrap yard, you get the going rate for light iron, light steel, shred, or mixed metal.

 - Regulator (for gas water heaters)

 - Knobs (which may be on valves, control boxes, and regulators)